 One of my favorite rites of Christmas is when the family gets together and remembers Christmases past.
 We hear from each person; whether you’ve had 8 Christmases to date or 80.
 There is a willing audience to hear you tell about it.

 Some eyes glaze over; others brim with tears as we remember loved ones with whom we used to share holiday meals and traditions and gifts and love.
 You can practically feel the spirit of those who used to share our lives and are here no more.
 How precious to bring them back to life in our memories and have them share a few holiday moments with us.

 The younger family members will hear of how things used to be.
 The older members will probably recall family traditions or foods.
 We may be able to congratulate those who still carry out the traditions or lament that they exist no more.

-As our family of locals shrinks and there are less oldsters and more little children, the story telling changes a bit.
-As we go around the table, we may hear more about a new video game, the latest posts on Instagram or delight over Taylor Swift’s latest lost love.
+As our family of locals shrinks and there are fewer oldsters and more little children, the storytelling changes a bit.
+As we go around the table, we may hear more about a new video game, the latest posts on Instagram, or delight over Taylor Swift’s latest lost love.
 These stories need to be cherished and valued as much as those about walking to and from school two miles, uphill each way.
-Throw in some microwave recipes and you modernize Christmas story telling.
+Throw in some microwave recipes, and you modernize Christmas storytelling.